Xing1P/NewsEnglishCourse/README.md

 News English Course solves this by converting a news article into a guided English lesson.
 Each generated course helps learners read the article, understand difficult sentences, study useful vocabulary, practice with exercises, and review bookmarked words over time.

+## Project Status

+News English Course is open source and released under the MIT License.
+The project is intended for learners, teachers, and developers who want to improve English learning workflows for Khmer-speaking users.

 ## Main Features

 - Generate lessons from pasted article text or supported news URLs.